cnr Munbinea Rd and Wongonderrah Rd, Nambung, 6521

 Just two hours drive north of Perth, and inland from Cervantes, Nambung Station is a working sheep and cattle station that is open to the public all year round.

-Situated in a quiet, rural countryside in the richly diverse wildflower heartland of WA, Nambung Station offers unique holiday and overnight stays for campers, caravans, RVs, Big Rigs, tenting and B&B farmhouse accommodation.
+Situated in a quiet, rural countryside in the richly diverse wildflower heartland of Western Australia, Nambung Station offers unique holiday and overnight stays for campers, caravans, RVs, Big Rigs, tenting and B&B farmhouse accommodation.
 There are spacious camp sites with on-site ablution, with 10 new powered sites.

 The station also hosts events, including the Nambung Country Music Muster 2021.